 The best way to make your pasture more productive is to divide your pasture area into a few small paddocks.

 Horse’s are selective grazers.
 They tend to eat the forage they prefer and disregard other less appealing areas of the pasture.
 Over time, the areas with preferred forage become weak and prone to weeds and less desirable plants.
 Providing rest periods (to allow plants to re-grow) can reduce overgrazing and stress on desirable plants.

 Having a few small paddocks can allow you to rest one paddock while the horses graze another.
 Small paddocks also aid in better manure management and weed control.

 How many horses per acre?

 The stocking rate is the total number of pasture acres available per horse.
-In general, we recommend a stocking rate of 2 acres per one 1,000-pound horse.
+In general, we recommend a stocking rate of 2 acres per 1,000-pound horse.
 This rate applies if you expect your pastures to provide most of your horse’s nutrition during the growing season.